 Meditation and mindfulness have been around for thousands of years, with their origins in Buddhism.
 Only in recent years has there been a surge in popularity in the west with the number of people meditating tripling since 2012.

-While it's undoubtedly a good thing that meditation is now more accessible than ever, is it acceptable that a practice that has been freely available for millennia be co-opted for profit?
+While it's undoubtedly a good thing that meditation is now more accessible than ever, is it acceptable that a practice that has been shared freely for millennia has now been co-opted for profit?

 David Forbes, a professor of contemplative education at Brooklyn College said it well in an interview with Vox:

-As more and more people make money off of mindfulness, I think it corrupts the spirit of the tradition and practice.
+"as more and more people make money off of mindfulness, I think it corrupts the spirit of the tradition and practice.
 I think it becomes more and more a product like any other in our society, and I think it becomes more an individualistic pursuit".

 Aside from the corruption of the principles of meditation, there's also the ethical question - should something that could potentially help countless people with mental health problems be put behind a paywall?
 What about the people who can't afford to pay a monthly subscription?
 Should meditation and mindfulness be only for the well-off?

-You may have seen adverts for a particular mediation app saying "increase your happiness by 16%".
+You may have seen adverts for a particular meditation app saying "increase your happiness by 16%".
 This shamefully suggests that there’s a quick and easy fix for unhappiness, as long as you fork out the cost of a monthly or annual subscription.
 Adverts like this add to the constant bombardment of suggestions that we should be spending our money to achieve happiness.

 When scientific statements, such as the “16% happier” one mentioned above, are used for corporate interests, they can’t really be seen as truly scientific because they are being presented by a biased party for their own self-interests.
 Ronald E. Purser points this out in his book ‘McMindfulness’ (named after the term coined by Dr. Neale).
 He says that: